French national domain in the Holy Land: History

 French presence in Jerusalem dates back to the Crusades.
 After the fall of the Crusader states, it was officially recognised through the Ottoman Capitulations of 1536 passed by Suleiman the Magnificent and Francis I of France.
 In the following years and centuries, additional capitulations and contracts were signed between the rulers of both nations to protect the holy sites and pilgrims of the Holy Land.

 The first French possession in Jerusalem was the Church of Saint Anne, which was offered to Napoleon III by Abdülmecid I in 1856 as a token of gratitude for France's intervention in the then-recent Crimean War.

 The land on which the Church of the Pater Noster stands was acquired in 1856 by Aurélie de La Tour d'Auvergne, who commissioned architect Eugène Viollet-le-Duc to build a monastery.
 She donated the property to France in 1868.

 The Tomb of the Kings was excavated by French archaeologists starting in 1863 before being acquired by the Pereire brothers in 1871.
 They donated the site in 1886 to the French state "to preserve it for science and for the veneration of the faithful children of Israel."

 The Abu Ghosh Monastery was given to France in 1873 by Sultan Abdulaziz as compensation for the loss of the Church of Saint George in Lod which had been given to the Greek Orthodox community two years earlier.

 French possessions did not face contest or challenge by Ottoman authorities.
-From 1517, when the Ottomans conquered the region, agreements such as the Mytilene Accords in 1901 and the Constantinople Agreement in 1913 reaffirmed France's possession and administration over these territories.
+From 1517, when the Ottomans conquered the region, agreements such as the Mytilene Accords in 1901 and the Constantinople Agreement in 1913 reaffirmed France's possession and administration over these properties.
 This remained in place until the British conquest of Palestine in December 1917.

 These rights were later reaffirmed again by the successors of the Ottoman Empire in the region: the British authorities until 1948, then the State of Israel, which was established on 14 May 1948 and recognised de facto by France on 24 January 1949, through a letter signed on behalf of Foreign Minister Robert Schuman.
 France granted recognition to Israel de jure on 20 May 1949.
 The Palestinian Authority acknowledged France's rights to the lands encompassing this domain in 1997, following discussions.

 According to Frédéric Encel, a geopolitical specialist in the Israeli–Palestinian conflict, "a police officer or armed soldier from another country cannot enter [French-owned sites] without the approval of the French consulate."
 However, Gérard Araud, a former French ambassador to Israel, clarified that these properties do not constitute "diplomatic premises" under the Vienna Convention, unlike a consulate.